At the age of 36, Ray is an 18-year pro. The WBO lightweight world champion, he won the title in his last fight.

 “I started boxing when I was eight years old.
 I did a couple of amateur fights, then I retired.
 I came back when I was 14 or 15.
 I had about 30 amateur fights altogether.
 I got like, 27 wins and three losses.

 “I’m naturally right-handed.
 My wife’s name is Guadalupe Beltran, and we’ve got three kids, two boys and one girl.
-My oldest boy, Edgar, was 11 in January, and my daughter, Eden, was 13 in February.
-My little boy, Edwin, is six.
+My oldest boy, Edgar, was 12 in January, and my daughter, Eden, was 13 this month.
+My little boy, Edwin, is seven.
 He was born on November 12, 2010.
 They give me strength.
 They give me more courage to fight.”…